Hibbett (NASDAQ:HIBB) Updates FY 2023 Earnings Guidance

-Hibbett (NASDAQ:HIBB – Get Rating) issued an update on its FY 2023 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of $9.75-$10.50 for the period, compared to the consensus estimate of $9.74.
+Hibbett (NASDAQ:HIBB – Get Rating) updated its FY 2023 earnings guidance on Friday.
+The company provided EPS guidance of $9.75-$10.50 for the period, compared to the consensus EPS estimate of $9.74.
 The company issued revenue guidance of -.

-HIBB has been the subject of several analyst reports.
+A number of research analysts recently commented on the company.
 StockNews.com assumed coverage on Hibbett in a research note on Thursday, March 31st.
-They issued a hold rating for the company.
-TheStreet lowered Hibbett from a b- rating to a c+ rating in a research report on Tuesday, May 10th.
-Telsey Advisory Group cut their price objective on shares of Hibbett from $70.00 to $65.00 and set an outperform rating on the stock in a report on Tuesday, May 24th.
-Robert W. Baird lowered their target price on shares of Hibbett from $75.00 to $70.00 and set an outperform rating for the company in a report on Friday, May 27th.
-Finally, Monness Crespi & Hardt decreased their price objective on shares of Hibbett from $120.00 to $80.00 and set a buy rating for the company in a research note on Tuesday, February 22nd.
-Two investment analysts have rated the stock with a hold rating, four have assigned a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat, Hibbett has a consensus rating of Buy and a consensus target price of $75.67.
+They set a hold rating for the company.
+TheStreet downgraded Hibbett from a b- rating to a c+ rating in a research note on Tuesday, May 10th.
+Benchmark lowered their price objective on Hibbett from $125.00 to $80.00 and set a buy rating for the company in a research note on Monday, March 7th.
+Robert W. Baird lowered their price objective on Hibbett from $75.00 to $70.00 and set an outperform rating for the company in a research note on Friday, May 27th.
+Finally, Telsey Advisory Group lowered their price objective on Hibbett from $70.00 to $65.00 and set an outperform rating for the company in a research note on Tuesday, May 24th.
+Two equities research analysts have rated the stock with a hold rating, four have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has a consensus rating of Buy and an average price target of $75.67.

-The company also recently disclosed a dividend, which will be paid on Tuesday, June 21st.
-Investors of record on Thursday, June 9th will be issued a $0.25 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 21st.
+Stockholders of record on Thursday, June 9th will be issued a $0.25 dividend.
 The ex-dividend date is Wednesday, June 8th.
-Hibbett’s dividend payout ratio (DPR) is currently 11.52%.
+This represents a $1.00 annualized dividend and a dividend yield of 1.98%.
+Hibbett’s dividend payout ratio (DPR) is 11.52%.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-Morgan Stanley boosted its holdings in Hibbett by 4.7% in the 1st quarter.
-Morgan Stanley now owns 206,260 shares of the company’s stock worth $2,255,000 after buying an additional 9,242 shares during the period.
-LPL Financial LLC boosted its holdings in shares of Hibbett by 6.1% in the third quarter.
-LPL Financial LLC now owns 8,050 shares of the company’s stock worth $569,000 after acquiring an additional 460 shares during the period.
-UBS Group AG grew its position in shares of Hibbett by 78.8% in the third quarter.
-UBS Group AG now owns 4,920 shares of the company’s stock valued at $348,000 after purchasing an additional 2,168 shares in the last quarter.
-Goldman Sachs Group Inc. grew its position in shares of Hibbett by 0.6% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 179,297 shares of the company’s stock valued at $12,896,000 after purchasing an additional 1,013 shares in the last quarter.
-Finally, Legal & General Group Plc raised its stake in shares of Hibbett by 2.7% during the 4th quarter.
-Legal & General Group Plc now owns 37,786 shares of the company’s stock valued at $2,718,000 after purchasing an additional 982 shares during the period.
-Hedge funds and other institutional investors own 91.79% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the company.
+Morgan Stanley lifted its holdings in shares of Hibbett by 4.7% during the first quarter.
+Morgan Stanley now owns 206,260 shares of the company’s stock valued at $2,255,000 after purchasing an additional 9,242 shares during the last quarter.
+LPL Financial LLC lifted its holdings in shares of Hibbett by 6.1% during the third quarter.
+LPL Financial LLC now owns 8,050 shares of the company’s stock valued at $569,000 after purchasing an additional 460 shares during the last quarter.
+UBS Group AG lifted its holdings in shares of Hibbett by 78.8% during the third quarter.
+UBS Group AG now owns 4,920 shares of the company’s stock valued at $348,000 after purchasing an additional 2,168 shares during the last quarter.
+Goldman Sachs Group Inc. lifted its holdings in shares of Hibbett by 0.6% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 179,297 shares of the company’s stock valued at $12,896,000 after purchasing an additional 1,013 shares during the last quarter.
+Finally, Legal & General Group Plc lifted its holdings in shares of Hibbett by 2.7% during the fourth quarter.
+Legal & General Group Plc now owns 37,786 shares of the company’s stock valued at $2,718,000 after purchasing an additional 982 shares during the last quarter.
+Institutional investors and hedge funds own 91.79% of the company’s stock.

 Hibbett, Inc together with its subsidiaries, engages in the retail of athletic-inspired fashion products in small and mid-sized communities in the United States.
 Its stores offer a range of merchandise, including athletic footwear, athletic and fashion apparel, team sports equipment, and related accessories.